How to Apply for Pitzer Students

 Step 1: Attend a Study Abroad information session.

-Students planning to study abroad in Fall 2013 or Spring 2014 are required to attend a Study Abroad information session.
-Sessions are repeated throughout the fall semester only.
+Students planning to study abroad in Fall 2014 or Spring 2015 are required to attend a Study Abroad information session before they apply.
+Students are encouraged to attend a fall information session to provide the greatest flexibility in study abroad choices.
 Students must be present for the full session.
 Make plans now for the session that fits your schedule.
 (Please note that the information session is different from the First-Year Seminar presentation.)

 Step 2: Meet with a Study Abroad Adviser.

 After the information session, make an appointment with an adviser in the Office of Study Abroad to discuss your academic goals and identify the programs that might best work for your educational plan.
 You will receive the Pitzer College Study Abroad application instructions at this advising appointment.
 Advising times are available throughout the week.
-We do not make appointments via email.
-Please stop by our office during office hours to arrange an appointment.
+We are unable to make appointments via email.
+Please stop by our office during office hours to schedule an appointment.